 Help paying bills, loans, your mortgage

-For those having trouble paying bills, loans or your mortgage, you should speak to your financial institution or energy and utilities provider directly.
+If you’re having trouble paying bills, loans or your mortgage, you should speak to your financial institution or energy and utilities provider directly.
 Many banks, for example, are providing different forms of support during the COVID-19 pandemic.
 This includes:

-Deferring repayments on loans (often up to 6 months on mortgages)
+- Deferring repayments on loans (often up to 6 months on mortgages)

-Providing financial hardship services.
+- Providing financial hardship services.

 If you’re finding it hard to pay the rent because you’ve been impacted by the COVID-19 pandemic, your first port of call should be to get in touch with your landlord to discuss a payment plan.
 Justice Connect, a Victorian legal advocacy service, has developed a Dear Landlord tool to help you construct a letter.